pe4ons/hometask-spinwise/README.md

 https://github.com/user-attachments/assets/268eb395-b023-4fc3-842d-2d81b50d2ade

 # Task 3: Based on requirements automate 1 manual test case using playwright

-  DONE
+  1. Using `pnpm` for the project. `pnpm` can be installed using `npm` https://pnpm.io/installation#using-npm
+  2. Run `pnpm install`.
+  3. To run test `pnpm exec playwright test registerPage --headed`.

 # Task 4: Add points to improve form's UI/UX
 Suggested improvments:
   1. Add an option to "Show Password" for the Password and Confirm Password fields.
   2. Using Lighthouse to check "Accessibility", form input fields are missing the `aria-label` attribute.
   3. Provide real time feedback on input validations, displaying or hiding error messages as the user types, to eliminate the need for clicking 'Register' to see feedback.
 # Task 5: Anything You would improve/specify more in the existing requirements
   1. The `Field Validations:` section from the requirements could be more specific.
-For example, "Field Validations texts" would clearly communicate that these are expected texts that should be displayed in case of an error.
+For example, "Field Validations error texts" would clearly communicate that these are expected texts that should be displayed in case of an error.
 # Task 6: What else can be tested?
-  1. ...
+  1.